 - Reduce: wherever possible reduce your use of plastic, including switching to re-usable shopping bags and coffee cups.

 - Pick it up: when you’re at the beach, walking the dog or heading to work, if you see it on the ground, pick it up.

 - Dispose of it well: when you’re out and about take your litter home with you, and recycle what you can.

-Media Coordinator.
-Alicia joined Planet Ark in 2016.
+Alicia worked at Planet Ark in 2016.

 - Woolcool turns waste wool into insulation wonder »

 - An innovative solution to the problem of ocean pollution »

 - New South Wales Return and Earn Container Deposit Scheme hits 64 million returns »

 - Vanuatu bans plastic bags and polystyrene containers »

 - A global commitment to clean oceans »